Higgs boson, renormalization group, and naturalness in cosmology: Conclusions and discussion

-This result is based on the RG improvement of our analytical results in \cite{we}.
-We have completely recovered the analytic formalism of \cite{we} for all inflation parameters, which only gets modified by the RG mapping between the coupling constants at the EW scale and those at the scale of inflation.
-A peculiarity of this formalism is that for large $\xi\gg 1$ the effect of SM phenomenology on inflation is universally encoded in one quantity -- the anomalous scaling ${\mbox{\boldmath $A_I$}}$.
-It was earlier suggested in \cite{we-scale} for a generic gauge theory, and in SM it is dominated by contributions of heavy particles -- ($W^\pm$, $Z$)-bosons, top quark and Goldstone modes.
-This quantity is forced to run in view of RG resummation of leading logarithms, and this running raises a large negative EW value of ${\mbox{\boldmath $A_I$}}$ to a {\em small negative} value at the inflation scale.
-Ultimately this leads to the admissible range of Higgs masses very close to the conventional SM range.
+In conclusion, let us summarize the findings of our work.
+The result (\ref{CMBmass}) is based on the RG improvement of the analytical formalism in \cite{we}.
+A peculiarity of this formalism is that for large $\xi\gg 1$ the effect of SM phenomenology on inflation is universally encoded in one quantity -- the inflationary anomalous scaling ${\mbox{\boldmath $A_I$}}$.
+It was earlier introduced in \cite{we-scale} for a generic gauge theory and is dominated in the SM by contributions of heavy particles -- ($W^\pm$, $Z$)-bosons, top quark, and Goldstone modes.
+The RG running raises a large negative EW value of ${\mbox{\boldmath $A_I$}}$ to a {\em small negative value} at the inflation scale.
+This ultimately leads to the range (\ref{CMBmass}) for the Higgs masses compatible with the CMB data.

 This mechanism can be interpreted as asymptotic freedom, because ${\mbox{\boldmath $A_I$}}/64\pi^2$ determines the strength of quantum corrections in inflationary dynamics \cite{BK,we}.
 Usually, asymptotic freedom is associated with the asymptotic decrease of some running coupling constants to zero.
-Here this phenomenon is trickier because it occurs in the interior of the range and fails near its lower and upper boundaries.
-Quantum effects are small only in the middle part of (\ref{range}) with a moderately small $\lambda$ where $n_s$ is close to the ``classical'' limit $1-2/N\simeq 0.967$ for $x\equiv N{\mbox{\boldmath $A$}}/48\pi^2\ll 1$.
-Thus, the original claim of \cite{BezShap1} on smallness of quantum corrections is right, but this smallness, wherever it takes place, is achieved via a RG summation of big leading logarithms.
+Here, this phenomenon is trickier because it occurs in the interior of the range and fails near its lower and upper boundaries.
+Quantum effects are small only in the middle part of (\ref{CMBmass}) with a moderately small $\lambda$, where $n_s$ is close to the ``classical'' limit $1-2/N\simeq 0.967$ for $x\equiv N{\mbox{\boldmath $A$}}/48\pi^2\ll 1$.
+Thus, the original claim of \cite{BezShap1} on the smallness of quantum corrections is right, but this smallness, wherever it takes place, is achieved via a RG summation of big leading logarithms.

-Qualitatively our main conclusions are close to those of \cite{Wil} and \cite{BezShap3}, though our bounds on the SM Higgs mass are much more sensitive to the CMB data.
-Therefore, the latter can be considered as a test of the SM theory complimentary to LHC and other collider experiments.
-The source of this difference from \cite{Wil,BezShap3} can be ascribed to the gauge and parametrization (conformal frame) dependence of the off-shell effective action (along with the omission of Goldstone modes contribution in \cite{Wil}) -- an issue which is discussed in much detail in \cite{RGHiggs} and which is expected to be resolved in future publications.